SimonJinaphant/Miscellaneous/README.md

 #Misc

-A collection of random python files I've written over the past 4 years
+A collection of random python files

 ##Python Specifics
-All python files are written for version 2.7.3
+All python files are written for version 2.7+